"When you're a Jet, you're a Jet all the way,

 Garry Winogrand said if you are a real photographer, you can't not be making photographs, all the time, everyday.
 If you're a photographer, you're a photographer all the way.
 He lived and practiced that idea; I love and aspire to that ideal, in theory if not always in practice.

 I like walking around making photos of things I find interesting.
 I frame combinations of light and subject with a unique viewpoint, make an image, put four edges around it, and call it mine.
 The subject is irrelevant -- I'm after the photo.
 To quote Garry again, photography is not about the thing photographed; it is about how that thing looks photographed.

 I began making photographs when I was a kid growing up in Dallas.
 I documented camping trips and family events, and made lots of pictures of my dog.
 My first recognition for photographic achievement was my Boy Scout merit badge in photography.

-I live and work in Silicon Valley.
+I live and work in Silicon Valley, USA.